Used and loved by millions

 How can I use "tremendous work" in a sentence?

-What are some alternatives to "tremendous work"?
+What phrases are similar to "tremendous work"?

 Editing plus AI, all in one place.